Create a culture that means business™

-When you're measuring employee engagement, it's best to leave room for employees to elaborate on specifics pertaining to their survey response.
-Human resources professionals need to hear about the details that make up worker safety and wellness, so it's helpful to include some open-ended inquiries such as, "What can the company do to increase employee success?"
-With open-ended questions, employees get the opportunity to voice their opinion without any restrictions or influences.
+When you’re measuring employee engagement, it’s best to leave room for employees to elaborate on specifics pertaining to their survey response.
+Human Resources (HR) professionals need to hear about the details that make up worker safety and wellness, so it’s helpful to include some open-ended inquiries such as, “What can the company do to increase employee success?”
+With open-ended questions in your employee surveys, people get the opportunity to voice their opinion without any restrictions or influences.

 You’re aiming for 100 percent participation in your employee engagement survey, and as leadership author Bob Herbold points out, anonymity is the best way to assure this.
 Quality HR technology software increases employee accountability by making sure that everyone has participated, while at the same time keeping individual responses private.
 It can also be useful in some cases to tailor the content of each survey to individual departments.

 Many companies are looking to quickly institute their survey initiative, resulting in a survey that is narrow in its scope.
 According to USC research scientist Alec Levenson , this mistake can have major consequences when tallying the results of employee surveys.
 Typically, it exists when a company aims for simplicity by averaging each person’s responses into one single index number.
 Levenson explains that this number ends up being meaningless because it doesn’t lead to actionable insights.
 For this reason, it’s essential that each surveyed topic be analyzed separately.